Bath Salts: A Synthetic Drug You Don’t Want in Your Bath

 How Bath Salts Are Used

-“Bath salts” are usually swallowed, snorted through the nose, inhaled, or injected with a needle.
+“Bath salts (synthetic drug)” are usually swallowed, snorted through the nose, inhaled, or injected with a needle.
 Snorting or injecting is the most harmful.
 “Bath salts” are usually white or brown crystal-like powder and are sold in small plastic or foil packages labeled “Not for Human Consumption.”
 They are sometimes labeled as “plant food,” “jewelry cleaner,” or “phone screen cleaner.”
 They are sold online and in drug product stores.
 These names or descriptions have nothing to do with the product.
 It’s a way for the drug makers to avoid detection by the Drug Enforcement Administration or local police.

 The lab-made cathinone products sold as “bath salts” should not be confused with products such as Epsom salts (the original bath salts) that people add to bathwater to help ease stress and relax muscles.
 Epsom salts are made of a mineral mixture of magnesium and sulfate.